Career Definition for Movie Editors

 Source: U.S. Bureau of Labor Statistics

 To succeed in the movie editing industry, you must be where the action is.
 In the U.S., that's Los Angeles, California, of course!
 There, video editors face strong competition.
-According to the U.S. Bureau of Labor Statistics (BLS), movie editors earn a median yearly income of $61,750 in 2015.
-Movie editors could expect job growth of 18% from 2014-2024, according to the BLS, which is more than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), movie editors earned a median yearly income of $61,180 in 2015.
+Movie editors could expect job growth of 17% from 2016-2026, according to the BLS, which is more than the average for all occupations.

 To enhance your career, you may want to join an industry organization, such as the Motion Picture Editors Guild.
 Being a member of this group will help you make contacts and get the jobs you need to build your resume and work around the world.
 With the right education, experience and talent, plus a little bit of luck, you may enjoy a career in the invisible art of movie editing.